How Severe Does a Custody Agreement Violation Have to be Before a Court Will Help Me?

 When Court Intervention Becomes Necessary

 Severe or repeated violations—such as consistently preventing access to the child or endangering their safety—warrant court intervention.
 The court can enforce the agreement, modify custody terms, or take other actions to protect the child's interests.
+Let's dig deeper onto it by looking at these scenarios:

 What Are the Initial Steps to Address a Custody Agreement Violation?